ZachPella/Braker3_Run/braker3sif.md

 Step 3: Run BRAKER3 Using the Singularity Container
 To execute BRAKER3 using the Singularity container, use the following command:

-bash
-Copy
+'''bash
-singularity exec braker3.sif braker.pl
+singularity exec braker3.sif braker.pl'''
 Explanation:
 singularity exec: Executes a command within the Singularity container.